-Kava, known as yaqona in Fiji, is widely consumed as a beverage informally and in ceremonial settings.
+In Fiji, kava is known as yaqona and is widely consumed as a beverage informally and in traditional ceremonial settings.

 - Fiji exported 478 metric tonnes in 2020 alone with total export earnings estimated to be around $43.6m as stated by the Fiji Yaqona Task Force.

 - The volume of kava exports in the past five years was said to have increased, with 2016 recording around 259 metric tonnes, 2017 – 311 metric tonnes, 2018 – 285 metric tonnes, 2019 – 328 metric tonnes and 2020 – 478 metric tonnes as stated by the Fiji Yaqona Task Force.

 - The kava GDP trend in Fiji for the past five years had consistently increased as in 2016 it was $134.5m, in 2017 it was $161.5m, 2018 it was $185.8m and 2019 it was said to be $208.2m as stated by the Fiji Yaqona Task Force.

 - Kava has passed sugarcane, ginger and turmeric crop commodities in Fiji in terms of earnings as stated by the Fiji Yaqona Task Force.
 (Like in Vanuatu with kava surpassing commodities such as copra and cocoa)